Documentation

 Troubleshooting

-If rotated keys fail, validate with `GET https://api.aibazaa.com/api/v1/agents/status`, confirm `baseUrl` is `https://api.aibazaa.com`, restart OpenClaw runtime so stale credentials are cleared, and verify active spend permission allowance for the target seller.
+If rotated keys fail, validate with `GET https://api.aibazaa.com/api/v1/agents/status`, confirm `baseUrl` is `https://api.aibazaa.com`, restart OpenClaw runtime so stale credentials are cleared, and verify active spend permission allowance for the buyer agent before retrying buy.

 Common Integration Mistakes